turbot/guardrails-docs/docs/runbooks/enterprise-install/installing-te/index.md

 ## Step 6: Review

-You have successfully installed the TE Service Catalog product.
-Now you can monitor the product for any issues post-installation and document any anomalies.
+You have successfully launched the TE Service Catalog product.
+Next, you will monitor the product for any issues during the installation.

 - [ ] The installed TE version should appear in Provisioned products with the status **Under change**.

 ![Verify Status](/images/docs/guardrails/runbooks/enterprise-install/installing-te/install-te-verify-install.png)

-A new CloudFormation stack should be created with the status CREATE_IN_PROGRESS.
+A new CloudFormation stack should be created with the status `CREATE_IN_PROGRESS`.

 ![CFN Verify Status](/images/docs/guardrails/runbooks/enterprise-install/installing-te/install-te-cfn-status.png)

 - [ ] The TE provisioned product status should change to **Available** and the CloudFormation stack status should be **CREATE_COMPLETE** to ensure the installation completed successfully.

-- [ ] Installation Fails or Takes Too Long:
-    Check the CloudFormation stack events tab for errors.
-If there are any errors, create a support ticket and include a screenshot of the errors.

 ![Installation Complete verification](/images/docs/guardrails/runbooks/enterprise-install/installing-te/install-te-install-complete-status.png)